As one of the larger of the charming Cotswolds towns and villages, I think Stow-on-the-Wold makes a great base for exploring the area.

 My guide to visiting Stow-on-the-Wold takes you through all you need to know about this beautiful market town.

-I’ll cover my favourite places to stay and eat, as well as Stow-on-the-Wold walks and what to do when in town.
+I’ll cover the best things to do in Stow-on-the-Wold, as well as my top tips for visiting.
 Read on and let me help you plan your perfect visit to this lovely part of the Cotswolds.

 Stow-on-the-Wold – what you need to know